 The chart above shows the impact of improving your conversion rate on your total revenue from online leads.
 Using the same numbers in terms of commission, split, average price, etc., revenue goes from $402,413 to $804,825 when the conversion rate climbs from 1.5% to 3%.
 Things obviously get more exciting when it climbs to 4% or even 5%.

 The ugly truth is most real estate companies do a lousy job in responding to online leads consistently and quickly.
 According to a study published in the Harvard Business Review called, “The Short Life of Online Sales Leads”, “…although 37% responded to their lead within an hour, and 16% responded within one to 24 hours, 24% took more than 24 hours—and 23% of the companies never responded at all.
 The average response time, among companies that responded within 30 days, was 42 hours.

 In a study by the WAV Group, titled “Agent Responsiveness Study Reveals Critical Flaws in Real Estate Lead Response”, the WAV Group detailed lead responsiveness results from a sample of 384 different brokers across 11 states.
 Researchers posed as consumers and inquired about listings on broker websites, Zillow.com, Realtor.com, and Trulia.com.
 They found that:

-- Average number of call back attempts after the initial contact was 1.5.
+- The average number of call back attempts after the initial contact was 1.5

 - The average number of email contact attempts was 2.07